lightly-ai/lightly/docs/source/docker/overview.rst

 * :ref:`ref-docker-active-learning` using Lightly Docker

-* Automatically upload the sampled dataset to the Lightly Platform (see :ref:`ref-docker-upload-to-platform`)
+* Automatically upload the selected dataset to the Lightly Platform (see :ref:`ref-docker-upload-to-platform`)

 * See your docker runs live in the Lightly Platform (see :ref:`ref-docker-runs`)